EAST BOUND AND DOWN: Center Point-Urbana boys make state tourney at last

 That’s when CPU decided this was it.
 Twenty seconds into overtime number three, Johannes sank a running layup and drew another foul, depleting yet another Marion starter from the game.
 With 53.7 seconds remaining and the Pointers up 74-65, Henrickson fouled out on a charge, becoming the final Marion starter to exit the game.
 From there, the Pointers hit a few insurance free throws to finally salt it away two hours after it all began.

 The Pointers will await their seeding and bracket to come down from the IHSAA.
-The only certain future for the Pointers now is that they'll play their state tournament quarterfinals game on March 10 between 11:15 a.m. and 4:30 p.m. at the Wells Fargo Arena.
-It's a long way to go, and the Pointers have a short time to get there.
+The only certain future for the Pointers (18-6) now is that they’ll play their state tournament quarterfinals game against Ballard (18-6) at 1 p.m.
+Tuesday in the Wells Fargo Arena.
+It’s a long way to go, and the Pointers have a short time to get there.
 But that may suit them just fine.

 The only other guarantee was, as Halac put it to a bevy of cheering teens: